isb-cgc/examples-R/README.md

 For more details, see [examples-R/inst/docker](inst/docker) and http://www.bioconductor.org/help/docker/.

-The log into Rstudio with username and password 'rstudio', for more details: https://github.com/rocker-org/rocker/wiki/Using-the-RStudio-image
+Then log into Rstudio with username and password 'rstudio', for more details: https://github.com/rocker-org/rocker/wiki/Using-the-RStudio-image